 Here’s another photo we posted on Tom’s birthday, December 23, 2013, of this glorious hippo at sunset as we crossed the Crocodile River:

 As for last night’s dinner party of six, it was delightful.
-Our friends Lynne and Mick, and Janet and Steve were here for a what proved to be a near perfect evening.
-As always, the conversation flowed with ease and the pace was low key and stress-free.
+Our friends Lynne and Mick and Janet and Steve were here for what proved to be a near-perfect evening.
+As always, the conversation flowed with ease, and the pace was low-key and stress-free.

 |Each time we go to the river, the first animal we long to see is an elephant.
 We’re seldom disappointed.|

-We were pleased they enjoyed our meal of mozzarella stuffed meatballs, topped with homemade marinara, and two kinds of cheese along with a side of bacony green beans and salad.
+We were pleased they enjoyed our meal of mozzarella stuffed meatballs, topped with homemade marinara and two kinds of cheese along with a side of bacony green beans and salad.
 For dessert, we served ice cream bars and coffee with cream.
-After they left, at almost at 11:00 pm, Tom had a lot of dishes to wash but together we cleaned up and awoke to only a few things left to do this morning.
+After they left, at almost 11:00 pm, Tom had a lot of dishes to wash, but together we cleaned up and awoke to only a few things left to do this morning.

-In yesterday’s post, I mistakenly mentioned Janet and Steve will be away for some time.
-As it turns out, they’ll be back in Marloth in no time at all and we look forward to seeing them again soon.
+In yesterday’s post, I mistakenly mentioned Janet and Steve would be away for some time.
+As it turns out, they’ll be back in Marloth in no time at all, and we look forward to seeing them again soon.

-In a few days, Lynne and Mick return to their home in Jersey (UK) for many months.
+Lynne and Mick return to their home in Jersey (UK) for many months in a few days.
 We won’t see them again until November other than to run over to their home this afternoon to say goodbye and see their newly thatched roof (almost done).
 Later we’ll return “home” to some mighty fine leftovers.